 While English remains the primary language of instruction in Belize's schools (see p.
 4 of Learning and Knowledge), some primary schools offer Spanish as a language of instruction, especially in the early grades in areas where Spanish predominates.
 A mixed form of Spanish and Belize Kriol called "Kitchen Spanish" is spoken northern Belize.

-Maya Languages

-Around 35,000 Belizeans speak Mayan languages, notably Yucatec Maya along the Mexican border and Mopan and Q'eqchi' in the South.
+Maya Languages Around 40,000 Belizeans speak Mayan languages, notably Yucatec Maya along the Mexican border and Mopan and Q'eqchi' in the South.
+Other Languages Some 6% of Belizeans speak Garifuna, the native language of the Garifuna people (see p.

-Other Languages

-Some 3% of Belizeans speak Garifuna, the native language of the Garifuna people (see p.
 12 of Political and Social Relations).
 A member of the Arawakan language family, Garifuna is rooted in the Arawak and Carib languages native to the Greater and Lesser Antilles Islands of the Caribbean.
 Reflecting the Garifuna's turbulent past (see p.
 6-7 of History and Myth), it also contains some words from French, English, Spanish, and African languages.
 Some 12,000 Mennonites (see p.
 13 of Political and Social Relations and p.
 5 of Religion and Spirituality) speak Plautdietsch.
-A Prussian dialect of Low German with significant putch purposes, a minority speaks it fluently (Photo: A sign in German and English welcomes visitors to the Mennonite community of Spanish Lookout in the western Cayo District).
-Around 10,000 Belizeans speak other languages, notably Chinese, Arabic, and South Asian languages (see p.
-13 of Political and Social Relations).

-Plautdietsch also contains Russian, Ukrainian, English, and Spanish Ioanwords
+A Prussian dialect of Low German with significant Dutch influence, Plautdietsch also contains Russian, Ukrainian, English, and Spanish loanwords.

 It is generally not intelligible to speakers of modern or High German.
-While most Mennonites use High German for written
+While most Mennonites use